 As a consumer, it is incumbent upon you and your family to make sure that the attorney, title company, notary, and escrow officer involved in your loan transaction are properly incorporated, licensed, insured, and using internal controls to protect your sensitive personal and financial information.
 You should also make sure there are no red flags in their background due to civil and criminal litigation, liens and judgments, or other potential issues that could foreshadow potential fraudulent activity.
 Taking on this complex task can be overwhelming and financially impossible for most people.
 At Secure Insight we do the heavy lifting for you, conducting the searches, monitoring changes, and assigning each company and professional a risk rating of low, caution, or high.
 Our reports give you comfort in the most emotional and probably the largest financial transaction you will ever experience.
 Ask for the Secure Insight rating of your attorney, title company, notary, or escrow agent.
 Get their report.
 Make an informed decision.

-In 3rd Q 2021, Secure Insight, partnering with Reti360, will for the first time offer our reports, previously only available for a fee to banks, available to you, without cost.
+In September 2022, Secure Insight launched the first ever consumer direct report ordering portal, and also debuted Simon the Secure Insight Fraud Prevention Owl mascot, allowing potential borrowers to easily search professionals without any fee and gain reports and insight into the risk of using a firm or individual to handle their mortgage transaction.
 Take control over your mortgage closing, protect your money, your personal and financial information, and your property ownership rights, by insisting on a Secure Insight vetted and monitored low-risk agent at your closing table.